fehawen/arch-guide/docs/XPS.md

 # Or like this
 $ echo LANG=sv_SE.UTF-8 > /etc/locale.conf

+# Or edit /etc/locale.conf manually in e.g. nvim
 </pre>

 Set permanent keymap for keyboard layout (we did this before, but temporarily), by editing `/etc/vconsole.conf`.